Hepatitis A is an illness that causes inflammation to your liver.

-There is no medication to treat hepatitis A. Your doctor may suggest rest and relief for any nausea or pain.
+There is no medication to treat hepatitis A. Your doctor may suggest rest, plenty of fluids and relief for any nausea or pain.

 If you have hepatitis A you are infectious and can spread the illness.
 This infectious period lasts from about two weeks before the symptoms appear to a week or so after they go away.